$1.8B Conversion Fund

 The $1.8B is not missing or recently discovered.
 These funds have been accounted for and fully visible in SCEIS Fund 30350993 since the “STARS to SCEIS” cash conversion and the CGO, SCEIS, and State Auditor have always been aware of and had access to the fund.

-The $1.8B has always been invested by the STO in accordance with state law, reconciled to the bank, and reported by the STO in its annual cash closing package to the CGO.
+The State Treasurer's Office invests all available cash in its custody in accordance with state law, reconciles it to the bank, and reports earnings in its annual cash closing package to the CGO.

 The STO has been fully transparent about the $1.8B conversion entries.